/skills/fuz-stack/references/wasm-patterns

 Rust side

-- &[u8] and &mut self — wasm-bindgen handles borrowing.
-No RefCell. - JsError for errors — string messages, not typed enums - free() and Symbol.dispose generated by wasm-bindgen automatically
+Differences from the component model: &[u8] and &mut self (wasm-bindgen handles borrowing, no RefCell); JsError string messages, not typed enums; free() and Symbol.dispose generated automatically.

 tsv wasm-bindgen patterns